-If this is your first time reading one of my Sherpa blogs, SHERPA is a combination of traits that I believe make it easier for people to sell by building trust and developing better relationships.
 There may be a lot of debate about what makes a sales rep successful, but I believe it comes down to six traits everybody can gain or improve.
+I call these traits SHERPA.

-SHERPA is a sort of sales methodology without really being one.
+SHERPA is a sort of sales approach without really being one.
 It’s more about communication and mindset than the “sell, sell, sell” message you get from other methods.
+And they combine to make it easier for people to sell better by building trust and developing relationships.

 Most of the traits that form SHERPA will probably make sense without too much explanation: skeptical, helpful, empathetic, practiced, and accepting.
 But the R stands for Resolute, and that one might not be as obvious.

-My preferred definition of resolute is this one: Admirably purposeful, determined, and unwavering.
+My preferred definition of resolute is this: Admirably purposeful, determined, and unwavering.
 The unwavering is my favorite part.

 Let me explain why.